What are Family Violence Intervention Programs?

 According to O.C.G.A.
 19-13-16(a): A court, in addition to imposing any penalty provided by law, when sentencing a defendant or revoking a defendant’s probation for an offense involving family violence, or when imposing a protective order against family violence, shall order the defendant to participate in an family violence intervention program…unless the court determines and states on the record why participation in such a program is not appropriate.

 According to O.C.G.A.
 19-13-10(6): ‘Family Violence Intervention Program’…means any program that is certified by the Department of Community Supervision (DCS)…and designed to rehabilitate family violence offenders.
 GCFV and DCS establish standards for FVIPs in Georgia.
 GCFV also assists DCS in training, certifying and monitoring FVIPs.
-Certification requires facilitators to have 80 hours of domestic violence training and 84 hours experience facilitating or co-facilitating FVIP classes.
+Certification requires facilitators to have 60 hours of GCFV approved training, 40 hours of community education and victim advocacy, and 72 hours experience co-facilitating FVIP classes.

 Most research tells us that participants who complete FVIPs are less likely to commit new acts of violence or to violate restraining orders.
 Several studies show that FVIPs reduce recidivism by 36-85% (Dutton, 1986; Edleson & Grusznski, 1988; Tolman & Bennett, 1990; Gondolf, 1997; Gondolf, 1999).
 Still, despite some promising signs, recidivism rates are high and FVIPs cannot guarantee safety for victims.
 GCFV can e-mail you copies of recent research about FVIPs.